dawar2151/growth-defi-fork/README.md

    with a 7 day grace period

-Note that after the liquidity pool is migrated for the first time, the gToken contract collects a 2% fee for deposits and does not collect the 1% fee for withdrawals.
+Note that after the liquidity pool is migrated for the first time, the gToken contract collects a 2% fee on deposits and does not collect any fee for withdrawals.

 Relevant implementation files: